Category Archives: Attachment

 Relationships Role in the Treatment of DID

-Just the other day I was reminded of people’s strange conception about the therapeutic relationship.
+Hands Just the other day I was reminded of people’s strange conception about the therapeutic relationship.
 Books that discuss psychotherapy and counselling often emphasise that the therapeutic relationship is the most important tool in recovery.
 And indeed, hundreds of research studies confirm that.
-I listened to a counsellor who talked about ‘using’ the therapeutic relationship in …
+I listened to a counsellor who talked about ‘using’ the therapeutic relationship in this and the other way.
+It sounded like the therapeutic relationship was a shovel in the corner of the counsellors room, which ever now and so often was picked up and ‘used’ to hit the client therapeutically.

 Taking Risks in Relating

-Rather than focusing on the processing of trauma, the therapeutic relationship became a place of practicing and exploring how to relate.
+493e8095167f91743a1b Rather than focusing on the processing of trauma, the therapeutic relationship became a place of practicing and exploring how to relate.
 Not only did the relationship with the therapist become the blueprint for other relationships, therapy sessions were also a place for feedback and guidance.
-Clients now needed to test themselves and other people by …
+Clients now needed to test themselves and other people by taking risks and cautiously revealing themselves.

 Attachment and Trauma: Who’s to Blame?